Death Star: Expanded Universe

 Both Death Stars and similar superweapons appear throughout the non-canonical Star Wars Legends continuity.

 National Public Radio's Star Wars adaptation (1981) portrays Leia (Ann Sachs) and Bail Organa's (Stephen Elliott) discovery of the Death Star's existence and how Leia obtained its schematics.
 The 1983 Star Wars arcade game and numerous LucasArts titles recreate the films' attacks on the Death Stars.

 Kevin J. Anderson's Jedi Academy trilogy (1994) introduces the Maw Cluster of black holes that protect a laboratory where the DS-X Prototype Battle Station was built (consisting of the superstructure, power core, and superlaser).
 The first level of LucasArts' Dark Forces (1995) gives mercenary Kyle Katarn the role of stealing the plans that are subsequently given to Leia.
 Steve Perry's novel Shadows of the Empire (1996) describes a mission that leads to the Rebels learning of the second Death Star's existence, and that mission is playable in LucasArts' X-Wing Alliance space flight simulator (1999).
+In Greg Bear's Rogue Planet (2000) a first design called "Expeditionary Battle Planetoid" is put forward by Imperial designer Raith Sienar.

 The Death Star itself is a controllable weapon for the Empire in the Rebellion (1998) and Empire at War (2006) strategy game.
 (Note: In Empire at War, if the Imperial fleet defending the Death Star is defeated and the hero unit of Red Squadron is present, the Death Star will be destroyed.)
 In Battlefront II (2005), the player participates in a mission to secure crystals used in the Death Star's superlaser.
 Another mission in the game tasks the player with acting as a stormtrooper or Darth Vader in an attempt to recover the plans and capture Leia.
 The first Death Star under construction acts as the final stage in the video game The Force Unleashed (2008).

 The first Death Star's construction is the subject of Michael Reaves and Steve Perry's novel Death Star (2007), which depicts the many politics and hidden agendas behind the massive project, from its construction up until its final destruction.

 The first Death Star's hangars contain assault shuttles, blastboats, Strike cruisers, land vehicles, support ships, and 7,293 TIE fighters.
 It is also protected by 10,000 turbolaser batteries, 2,600 ion cannons, and at least 768 tractor beam projectors.
 Various sources state that the first Death Star has a diameter of between 140 and 160 kilometers.
 There is a broader range of figures for the second Death Star's diameter, ranging from 160 to 900 kilometers.